scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

   - software
 ---

-_[Check out my [introduction to Gatsby.js post and screencast](/static-site-generation-with-gatsby-js/) if you're not already familiar with it!]_
+_[Check out my [introduction to Gatsby.js post and screencast](/static-site-generation-with-gatsby-js/) if you're not already familiar with it!
+Also, [this blog is open source!](/this-blog-is-now-open-source/)]_

 So you want to use [React.js](https://facebook.github.io/react/) to build your site, and you want to deploy just static files?
 [Gatsby.js](https://github.com/gatsbyjs/gatsby) is a great choice!
 But [it's dangerous to go alone](https://en.wikipedia.org/wiki/It%27s_dangerous_to_go_alone!) - take these hard-won tips!